Myth number 1. They have no emotions.

-They do not miss you, they do not miss anyone, they miss the emotional response you provided them, they miss the belongings you purchased them, or money home and cars that you provided, or helped them achieve, they missed your good traits, that they could copy and pass off as their own to others.
+They do not miss you, they do not miss anyone, not in the way we miss those we care for, narcissists miss the things you provided them, the emotional response you gave them, they miss the belongings you purchased them, or money home and cars that you provided, or helped them achieve, they missed your good traits, that they could copy and pass off as their own to others.

-If they discard you, they decided you were no longer meeting their needs, and they will already have a new partner waiting when the new isn’t meeting their needs they may come back to you and try to hoover you, not because they want you, but because they believe they new isn’t meeting their needs and now you can.
+If they discard you, they decided you were no longer meeting their needs.
+Most narcissists already have other sources of supply.
+They already have a new partner waiting when the new isn’t meeting their needs.
+They may come back to you and try to hoover you, not because they want you, but because they believe they new isn’t meeting their needs and now you can.

-If you leave them, they will come for the grand hoover as they’ll miss, what you can provide them, a home, money, traits and emotions.
+If you leave them, they can come for the hoover as they’ll miss, what you can provide them, a home, money, traits and emotions.

 They’ve actually usually done something in order for you to react, so they can make you feel all those negative emotions they feel, so they can put themselves back in control and feel powerful again.
-You falling silent on them, does not affect them or infuriate them, and they’ll just understand they need to try a new form of manipulation on you.
-Most know that our positive emotions mean we find it hard to go no contact and treat them how they treat us, so they will up their games, to lower your guard and claim, positive or negative responses from you.
+You falling silent on them does not affect them or infuriate them.
+They understand they need to try a new form of manipulation on you.
+Most know that our caring, people-pleasing, rescuer nature, we find it hard to go no contact and treat them how they treat us, so they will up their games to lower your guard, to appeal to your emotions such as guilt, empathy, or they’ll bait you into feeling angry to gain attention from you they prefer positive.
+However, if that isn’t available, they’ll go after negative responses from you.

 Myth number 4.
 They hate being alone.

 They need to surround themselves with people and often cross over partners or have more than one available.
-In one sense it’s true, as they can feel loneliness if no ones meeting their needs.
-As they need people for emotions, yet if they are getting them met, by friends or family, they can be alone while they meet someone new, although they’ll not want to wait too long, as long as they are getting their needs met by someone, they do not feel lonely when alone, and they do enjoy their own company.
-With social media, they can now be alone, yet be in touch and search for the next person they can manipulate.
+In one sense, it’s true, as they can feel loneliness if no one is meeting their needs.
+As they need people for attention, yet if they are getting their needs met by friends or family, they can be alone while they meet someone new, although they’ll not want to wait too long, as long as they are getting their needs met by someone, they do not feel lonely when alone, and they do enjoy their own company.
+With social media, they can now be alone yet be in touch and search for the next person they can manipulate.

-They do not have a conscience, they can only think of how a situation can benefit them, they only think of their needs, and they can only think of themselves.
-They can act like they have a conscience if it meets a need and they believe that person is expecting the narcissist to have a conscience, so they will act it out, to meet a need from the person who expects them to have one.
+They do not have a conscience.
+They can only think of how a situation can benefit them, they only think of their needs, and they can only think of themselves.
+They can act like they have a conscience if it meets a need, and they believe that person is expecting the narcissist to have a conscience, so they will act it out to meet a need from the person who the narcissist is exploiting.
 They will only ever pretend to have a conscience to trick/fool those around them.
 If they had a conscience, they would not be able to do, what they do, time and time again.

 All about the narcissist Online course.